mikrl/django-llm/README.md

 An app for Django to aid development of LLM workflows

 # Information
-#TODO Endpoints for prompts (CRUD)

-#TODO Mopdels and endpoints for memory

-#TODO Endpoint for OpenAI queries
+Some models for coordinating LLM tasks.
+Provides a Django wrapper for langchain and openai.

-# Installation from source
+## Installation
 `pip install -r requirements.txt`

-# Installation from binary
+## Installation from binary
 `python setup.py bdist_whl && pip install dist/*.whl`

 # Tests
 `pip install -r static.txt`